DGAP-Stimmrechte: Adler Group S.A. (deutsch)

 DGAP-Stimmrechte: Adler Group S.A. (deutsch)EQS GROUP

-Adler Group S.A.: Veröffentlichung gemäß § 40 Abs.
-1 WpHG mit dem Ziel der europaweiten Verbreitung
+Adler Group S.A.: Veröffentlichung gemäß Artikel 11(6) des luxemburgischen Transparenzgesetzes mit dem Ziel der europaweiten Verbreitung

 ^ DGAP Stimmrechtsmitteilung: Adler Group S.A.
-Adler Group S.A.: Veröffentlichung gemäß § 40 Abs.
-1 WpHG mit dem Ziel der europaweiten Verbreitung
+Adler Group S.A.: Veröffentlichung gemäß Artikel 11(6) des luxemburgischen Transparenzgesetzes mit dem Ziel der europaweiten Verbreitung

 ANNEX A: Standard form for notification of major holdings